e0328eric/vesti/README.md

 \end{document}
 ```

-What I am anoying to uee it is `\begin` and `\end` block.
+What I am anoying about to use it is `\begin` and `\end` block.
 Is there a way to write much simpler?
 This
 question makes me to start this project.
 Currently, below code is generated into upper LaTeX code
 using vesti except comments.